oracle-livelabs/developer/sqlcl-mcp-server-intro/5-build-a-react-app.md

 1. The prompt that you have been provided is the result of iterative testing.
 The prompt is provided to teach you how to guide your LLM to best utilize the SQLcl MCP Server.
 Following along with the prompt should result in a repeatable and predictable outcome.

-> &#9872; **NOTE:** You should expect to complete this lab with a version of the application that is unique to you; but that still closesly resembles any examples and images in this Lab.
+> &#9872; **Note:** You should expect to complete this lab with a version of the application that is unique to you; but that still closesly resembles any examples and images in this Lab.

 2. When ready, navigate to your Cline extension.
 Toggle the Agent to **Plan** mode.